Wrap-Around Mental Health Services Needed for Mothers, Pregnant Patients, and Families

 There are various ways healthcare providers, families, and policymakers can come together to reduce stigma and improve systems of care to ensure better outcomes for all people.

-• Increase and improve partnerships with doulas, midwives, and other trained birth workers.
-As advocates and intermediaries between physician and patient, doulas educate women and birthing people, fathers, and other caregivers on what to expect during labor, allow for improved communication for the patient, and establish birthing plans.
+- Increase and improve partnerships with doulas, midwives, and other trained birth workers.
+As advocates and intermediaries between physician and patient, doulas educate women and pregnant patients, fathers, and other caregivers on what to expect during labor, allow for improved communication for the patient, and establish birthing plans.
 With the primary role of supporting the patient’s physical, emotional, and social needs, doulas may help reduce peripartum anxiety by reassuring and empowering laboring mothers.

-• Normalize talking about mental health for all new parents.
+- Normalize talking about mental health for all new parents.
 The changes that come with pregnancy, childbirth, and caring for a newborn can take a toll on anyone’s mental health.
-Maternal mental health concerns can affect all parents, regardless of gender identity, sexual orientation, or socioeconomic status.
-However, nonbinary and transgender people report higher rates of perinatal mood issues when denied proper help.
-They also encounter more breast/chestfeeding challenges.
+Maternal mental health concerns can affect all parents.